backstagephp/fields/README.md

 ### Field Configuration

 -   **[Visibility Rules](docs/visibility-rules.md)** - Comprehensive guide to controlling field visibility based on conditions and record properties

+## Fields

+### Repeater

+### Repeater

+The Repeater field includes a robust implementation to handle default value hydration.
+It uses a custom `NormalizedRepeater` component (extending `Filament\Forms\Components\Repeater`) to ensure that data hydration from JSON strings (common in database storage) is correctly decoded and normalized into a UUID-keyed array before the component renders.

+This prevents common "string given" errors in loops and ensures that fields are correctly populated even when the initial state is a flat list or single object.

+- **Default Values**: Can be entered as JSON in the field configuration.
+- **JSON Editor**: Use the JSON editor to enter default values.

 ## Testing